getify/Functional-Light-JS/README.md

 ## Publishing

-I'm self-publishing this book, most likely digitally [on Leanpub](https://leanpub.com/fljs/).
+This book has been published [and is now available for purchase on Leanpub](https://leanpub.com/fljs/).
 I'll also be trying to work out an option to sell print book copies, but that part is still uncertain.

-If you'd like to contribute financially towards the effort (or any of my other OSS work) aside from purchasing the books, I do have a [patreon](https://www.patreon.com/getify) that I would always appreciate your generosity towards.
+If you'd like to contribute financially towards the effort (or any of my other OSS work) aside from purchasing the book, I do have a [patreon](https://www.patreon.com/getify) that I would always appreciate your generosity towards.

 <a href="https://www.patreon.com/getify">[![patreon.png](https://s11.postimg.org/axpzguh77/patreon.png)](https://www.patreon.com/getify)</a>